These Crispy Nutella Brownie Cookies add a delicious hazelnut twist to traditional chocolate brownie cookies.

 I absolutely love this Nutella Brownie Recipe!
-By adding just a bit more flour and a little bit of baking soda to the brownie batter I was able to turn them into these delicious fudgy brownies into Nutella Brownie Cookies!
+By adding just a bit more flour and a little bit of baking soda to the brownie batter I was able to turn these delicious fudgy brownies into Nutella Brownie Cookies!

 Jump to: